Noord Nederlandsche P&I Club

-NNPC Marine Insurance (Noord Nederlandsche P&I Club) is a Dutch mutual ship insurance company and the only Dutch P&I club.
+NNPC Marine Insurance (NNPC being an acronym for Noord Nederlandsche P&I Club) is a Dutch mutual ship insurance company and the only Dutch P&I club.
 It is a grandfathered member of the IG (International Group of P&I Clubs), which collectively insures over 90% of the world's tonnage.
 NNPC is primarily focused on the Benelux and German markets.

 History

 Founding

-NNPC was founded on 18 January 1937 under the name "Noord Nederlandsche Protectie Club", with the purpose of insuring Dutch shipowners and captains against liability risks.
+NNPC Marine Insurance was founded on 18 January 1937 under the name "Noord Nederlandsche Protectie Club", with the purpose of insuring Dutch shipowners and captains against liability risks.
 The aim of founders Willem Schuitema, Jacob Kunst and Ebbe Hijlkema was to attract coastal shipowners operating in the vicinity of Groningen, who at that time were insured by English P&I clubs.

 Second World War (1940–1945)

-The breakout of the Second World War had repercussions for NNPC.
+The breakout of the Second World War had repercussions for the insurer.
 Hostilities in the Baltic Sea area were a concern, as it was an important destination for many members and led to the cancellation of several charterparty agreements.
 During the occupation of the Netherlands, part of the coaster fleet was confiscated by the Germans, although a number of vessels managed to escape to England.
 About forty coasters which had fled to England took part in Allied operations during the war, including the rescue operation in Dunkirk and the landing in Normandy.
-During the first years of the occupation, NNPC made attempts to address the matter of the seized ships.
+During the first years of the occupation, NNPC Marine Insurance made attempts to address the matter of the seized ships.
 As the war continued, activity all but ceased.

 Post-War Reconstruction (1945–1960)

-The annual report from 1946 shows NNPC had 120 members by the end of the year, which exceeded the number of members from before the war period.
-By 1958, NNPC had grown to 500 members, with the club handling 573 claims per year on its members' behalf.
+The annual report from 1946 shows NNPC Marine Insurance had 120 members by the end of the year, which exceeded the number of members from before the war period.
+By 1958, NNPC Marine Insurance had grown to 500 members, with the club handling 573 claims per year on its members' behalf.